ComparativeGenomicsToolkit/cactus/doc/sa_refgraph_hackathon_2023.md

 The simplest way to extract a subgraph is by performing queries on `GRCh38` coordinates using `vg chunk` on the `.gbz` file.
 For example to extract the `lrc_kir` region for visualization with Bandage-NG (which expects `.gfa`), use

 ```
-docker run -it --rm -v $(pwd):/data --user $UID:$GID quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \
+singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \
-vg chunk -x /data/hprc10.gbz -S /data/hprc10.snarls -p GRCh38#0#chr19:54015634-55094318 -O gfa > /data/lrc_kir.gfa
+vg chunk -x ./hprc10.gbz -S ./hprc10.snarls -p GRCh38#0#chr19:54015634-55094318 -O gfa > ./lrc_kir.gfa
 ```

-The command looks for the region `chr19:54015634-55094318` in `GRCh38`, then pulls out the smallest site (aka bubble aka snarl) in the graph that contains it (this is what `-S /data/hprc10.snarls` is used for).
+The command looks for the region `chr19:54015634-55094318` in `GRCh38`, then pulls out the smallest site (aka bubble aka snarl) in the graph that contains it (this is what `-S ./hprc10.snarls` is used for).

 Instead of pulling out the site, you can use `-c` to specify the number of steps away from the selected region to extract.
 For example, `-c 0` will only extract the given path with no added variation.